Books About Teaching and Creativity!

 Written in a fun, lighthearted style, this book will knock your creative senses loose.
 For more than 30 years, this book has shown how to cast off the mental locks that have been holding back your creative potential.
 It shows how to turn off self-imposed filters that have been blocking your creativity, and makes a convincing case why every company needs to hire a court jester if they want to thrive.

 According to Stanford University, Regis McKenna was responsible for launching some of the world’s most important innovations including the first personal computer (Apple Computer), and the first microprocessor (Intel Corporation).
 This book shows how he make Apple and Intel household names, and it shows how you can do the same with your creative ideas.
 This marketing classic is available at no charge with a click.

 by Guy Kawasaki

-Written by the guy who helped make Apple a household name, this Guy gives you a how-to book on making your own creative ideas into household names.
+Written by the guy who helped make the Macintosh computer a household name, this “Guy” gives you a how-to book on making your own creative ideas into household names.
 This book tells you how to take your creative ideas, and run with them to change the world.
 You begin at the start, fasten your seat belt, then he shows you how to put the pedal to the metal as you zoom ahead to the finish line of success.

 by Larry Wilson